RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       - All of the lights on UDS are movable by default, but static or stationary lighting is always going to be a more performance friendly option if it can fit your project.
 See the entry in this document on static lighting for more info on setting that up with UDS' lights.

+      - By default, UDS and UDW will do their tick logic every other frame, above a default framerate threshold of 45.
+The option for this is Half Rate Tick, in the Scalability/Performance category.
+I would recommend leaving this enabled, but if you need the blueprints to tick every frame, you can disable it there.
+Potentially you could also lower the framerate threshold to let this optimization apply at 30fps, but note fast changes to lighting/sky properties will at that point be updating at only 15fps, and can be visibly stuttery.

       - You can also set the Sky Mode to change on launch with the current Effects Quality set in the Game User Settings.
 For example, you could make it so that settings Medium and above use volumetric clouds, while Low will use static clouds.
-You can do this by enabling "Use Sky Mode Scalability Map" in Basic Controls, under the advanced dropdown, and adjusting the map.
+You can do this by enabling "Use Sky Mode Scalability Map" in the Scalability / Performance category, and adjusting the map.

       - If you want to limit how often the directional lights on UDS update as they move, to reduce the frequency that cached directional shadows need updating, there are settings specifically for that.
-They are the Lights Update settings in the Animate Time of Day category.
+They are the Lights Update settings in the Directional Light category.

 -----
 SAVING AND APPLYING CONFIGURATIONS
 -----

       It may be useful to save a full configuration of all the settings on UDS (or UDW) for reusing in other levels/projects.
-You can do this using the configuration manager.
-You can find the configuration manager in the Blueprints folder, and run it by right clicking and selecting Run Editor Utility Widget (just like this Readme).
+You can do this using the Configuration Manager.
+Run the Configuration Manager from the Ultra Dynamic Sky dropdown on the level editor toolbar, or by running the editor utility directly, found in the Blueprints folder.

       In the configuration manager, you can select your existing saved configurations to apply to your UDS actor.
 And you can create new configurations using the save button in the bottom right, when no configuration is selected.